reach-sh/reach-lang/docs/dev/src/compiled/js/index.md

-For example, if a Reach program exported a variable `x`, i.e. `{!reach} export const x = 5`, the frontend could access the value in the following manner:
+For example, if a Reach program exported a variable `x`, i.e. `{!rsh} export const x = 5`, the frontend could access the value in the following manner:

 ```js
 const stdlib = await loadStdlib();